Related ToolsSuperhumanMailchimpCustomerHubspot

 Mailchimp’s AI suite, branded as “Intuit Assist,” includes three practical features:

 2. Send Time Optimization analyzes individual subscriber behavior to determine optimal send times.
-During a 3-campaign test with a 5,000-subscriber list, AI-optimized sends achieved 24% higher open rates compared to my manual 9 AM Tuesday default.
+During a 3-campaign test with a 5,000-subscriber list, AI-optimized sends achieved 24% higher open rates compared to a manual 9 AM Tuesday default.

 3. Predictive Segmentation automatically identifies subscribers most likely to engage, churn, or convert.
 This feature delivered real value - targeting the top 20% “likely to purchase” segment generated 3.2x higher conversion rates than broadcasting to the full list.